 Fijian chief Udre Udre is believed to have eaten more people than any other cannibal throughout history.

-The tomb of Udre Udre, notorious Fijian cannibal.
+The grave of Udre Udre, notorious Fijian cannibal

 While natives of the Cannibal Isles were known for their voracious appetite for human flesh, the legend of one particularly insatiable Fijian chief continues intrigue and/or nauseate.